fish-shell/fish-shell/CONTRIBUTING.md

 make style
 ```

-before commiting your change.
-That will run `git-clang-format` to rewrite just the lines you're modifying.
+before committing your change.
+That will run `git-clang-format` to rewrite only the lines you're modifying.

 If you've already committed your changes that's okay since it will then check the files in the most recent commit.
-This can be useful after you've merged someone elses change and want to check that it's style is acceptable.
+This can be useful after you've merged another person's change and want to check that it's style is acceptable.
 However, in that case it will run `clang-format` to ensure the entire file, not just the lines modified by the commit, conform to the style.

 If you want to check the style of the entire code base run